 The Escalation Process clarifies the boundaries and channels of decision-making throughout an organization in order so solve the problem quickly and with clarity.
 Designed around the concept of a core project team with a clear project manager, this process outlines a path that allows the core team to make decisions at lower levels of the org chart while having a predefined path for exception management.

 This might be called an escalation plan, or escalation workflow that moves a high-priority issue up to a higher level.
 It minimizes the time it takes to escalate decisions that are beyond their scope of authority.
 It is among the essential tools for an agile product development process.
-Though it is used extensively for customer support, customer service agents, and managing SLA timeframe, it can also be an essential tools for an agile product development process.
+Though it is used extensively for customer support, customer service agents, and managing SLA timeframe, it can also be an essential tools for an agile product development process, however don’t assume the escalation meaning in software is any different from escalation in any other type of development.
+An exception is an exception!

 What Is The Escalation Management Process Diagram?

-The project manager can create the desired communication a spreadsheet format and easily customize it based on your organizational structure.
+So to get us started, how does a project manager communicate and escalate in the project?
+By planning ahead.
+The project manager can create the desired communication a spreadsheet format and easily customize it based on your organizational structure. – an escalation matrix should contain escalations that are most common, to start.
 As you use the diagram over time, you can fine-tune the level of detail based on the complexity of the project.
 For larger organizations with a program management capability or a lead project manager who is responsible for overseeing multiple project managers, can develop the Project Escalation Management diagram to ensure a consistent process across the organization.

 There may be exceptions to the process on a project-by-project basis, but in most cases, a consistent application of this escalation procedure will yield fast decision-making and be a useful tool for all project managers and their project management duties.
 This is an excellent process for problem solving and risk management.